flaviusb/Byeloblog/README.md

 This is a combination of simple libraries written in [Ioke](http://ioke.org) for templating and generating xhtml and css, with some good default options and templates for blogs.
 It also contains a script using these libraries that builds out a website based on a simple configuration file and your data.

-Assume that you have some content, as files in a version control system of some kind.
-Rather than messing the content or version history up with a whole lot of stuff specific to your current method of site generation, you can store

 ##But Why?

 Assume that you want to blog like a hacker.
-This means writing posts in Vim or Emacs, thus the content must be in flat files, in some kind of source form.
-Your data lives under version control somewhere, and
+This means writing posts in Vim or Emacs, in some kind of high level form, and posting using the terminal.
+You also want your data to live somewhere under version control.
+Flat files are one possible kind of solution to this.

 ##Installing